If you love history and breath-taking architecture, then the spectacular Egyptian temples should be high on your travel bucket list.

-While the Nile is often described as Egypt’s lifeline, it’s the country’s temples that reflect its multiple identities; its history.
+While the Nile is often described as Egypt’s lifeline, the country’s temples reflect its multiple identities and tell a fascinating history.
 Covering roughly 4,000 years and a huge variety of structures, from residences for gods to funerary cults for royalty, no expense was ever spared to make the temples into masterpieces.

 Here, we shortlist some of the most impressive Egyptian temples – the ones that haven’t just stood the test of time, but the trials of good taste, too.
 So, if you are thinking about where to travel next, and are looking for an extra special vacation, read on.

 Travel with Luxury Gold and choose from our Elegance of the Nile, Elegance of the Pharaohs and Elegance of Egypt luxury guided tours.
 Each one takes in these spectacular monuments, along with five-star hotels, exceptional dining, exclusive VIP experiences and an unforgettable Nile cruise.

 The largest temple complex ever built by man, Karnak was constructed over a period of 1,500 years.
 Take a walk through an avenue of ram-headed sphinxes, past the statue of Rameses II, and stand in awe of the huge columns that line the vast Hypostyle Hall.
 The most important place of worship in Egypt for nearly 800 years, Karnak is an extraordinary sight, presided over by the archaeologically magnificent Temple of Amun.